Discover Uptown

 Baptist Health Care is the area’s only locally based, not-for-profit health care system whose sole purpose is to help families connect the dots between prevention, lifestyle and physician-directed care

-Uptown is accessible for all modes of transportation with free, no hassle parking, great bike lanes on all major state roads including Bayou, Airport, Creighton, most of 9th Ave & 12th Ave, Davis Hwy, with most housing is withing walking distance to Pensacola’s primary commercial & educational core, alongside the thriving medical industry.
+Uptown is accessible for all modes of transportation with free, no hassle parking.
+There are great bike lanes on all major state roads, including Bayou, Airport, Creighton, most of 9th Ave & 12th Ave, & Davis Hwy, with most housing within walking distance to Pensacola’s primary commercial & educational core, alongside the thriving medical industry.
 Uptown is unique in that it has the only movie theater in the City of Pensacola & a Super Walmart.
 Uptown is not dying.
 It is very much alive and thriving.
-A good example of great successful retrofit is when the old K-Mart located on Airport went out of business and sat ideal for years.
-It was purchased by Cordova Square and converted into 4 stores that now house Fresh Market, Marshals, DWA shores and Ulta.
+A good example of a great successful retrofit is when the old K-Mart located on Airport went out of business and sat idle for years.
+It was purchased by Cordova Square and has been converted into 4 stores that now house Fresh Market, Marshals, DSA Shoes and Ulta.
 The parking lot is always full.

 Our Schools